jquery/learn.jquery.com/page/javascript-101/arrays.md

 If the size of the array is unknown, `.push()` is far more safe.
 You can both access and assign values to array items with the index.

 ```
-// Accessing array items by index
+// Accessing array items by index.

 var myArray = [ "hello", "world", "!" ];